Stanley Thompson was one of the great golf architects, and is responsible for many of the best courses in Canada.

 - Dowie Den- hole 17- a downhill par 3 with teeth.

 Highland Links is a course worth travelling to play.
-The scenery is exceptional , and the course itself is like no other with enormous variety in terrain and the golf holes themselves.
+The scenery is exceptional , and the course itself is like no other, with enormous variety in terrain and the golf holes themselves.
 You can stay on course at Keltic Lodge where work proceeds on the renovation of both the hotel and the golf course.
-It is planned that all the renovation work will be complete within the next 2 years...
+It is planned that all the renovation work will be complete by 2018...

 Highland Links is one step away from being top shelf on a world scale, but possibilities abound.
 Canadian developer Jamie Pyper had suggested some time ago that the in and out roads be combined to leave the coastal land free for opening and closing holes.
 And a couple of clifftop holes would really raise the profile of this terrific old course